 I am on my phone a lot and I checked out apps that can make or save me money.
 Check out these apps that I use.

 One of my favorites is Ibotta.
 It saves me a lot of money on my grocery bill.
 Last year alone, I was able to save over $1000.

 Pet Grooming Salon Time-out

-Getting Dustin to his groomer means $60-70 out of our finances.
+Getting my fur baby to his groomer means $60-70 out of our finances.
 We could actually use that money for credit card payments if we do our own grooming.